sfence/hades_revisited/mods/hades_furniture/README.md

+Hades Furniture

-3D Forniture (Hades Revisited Edition)
+Devirate from on 3D Forniture mod.

 Copyright 2012 Tonyka (and others)

 This program is free software; you can redistribute it and/or modify